Skip to main content

 • Stay out of crowded places and avoid mass gatherings: this includes mass transit, large church groups, conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies.

 COVID-19 is highly contagious.
-The latest research suggests that even those who exhibit few or no symptoms, possibly 25% to 50%, can spread the disease, according to Anthony Fauci, MD, Director of the US National Institute of Allergy and Infectious Diseases (NIAID).
+Even those who exhibit few or no symptoms can spread the disease.
 In other words, you cannot identify those who have COVID-19 and are contagious just by taking their temperature or looking for a cough.
 This also applies to children who often have no symptoms and could easily infect older adults and seniors.

 • between people who are within about 6 feet) of each other.